-Discover the best sustainable shoes from brands that use eco-friendly, natural materials, pay fair wages to workers, and manufacturer in ethical factories.
+Discover the best sustainable shoes from brands that use eco-friendly, natural and non-toxic materials, pay fair wages to workers, and manufacturer in ethical factories.

 It’s hard to think of a more important wardrobe staple than shoes.
 We rely on our shoes to get to work, the grocery store and the dog park.
 Our shoes come along on exciting vacations, fun parties, and trips to the beach.

 But how often do you think about where your shoes come from?
 Are your shoes made from sustainable materials?
 Are the factory workers paid fair wages?
 What is the environmental impact of your shoes, and what happens to them after their useful life?

 The truth is, your shoes can have a big impact on the world – both from a social and human rights perspective and on the environment.
 So if you want to be a conscious consumer, you’ll want to make sure you are purchasing ethical, sustainable and eco-friendly shoes!